 Here we have two birds that typify one Christ.
-The bird slain in the earthen vessel represents God come in the earthen vessel of humanity, in flesh as Christ, slain for us.
-The bird dipped in the blood and then released alive represents Christ as the risen Saviour returned into the heavens to present His own blood (shed for us) on the mercy seat (which also represented himself) and in the value of His own blood which was sinless and allowed His resurrection.
+The bird slain in the earthen vessel represents the blood and then released alive represents Christ as the risen Saviour returned into the heavens to present His own blood (shed for us) on the mercy seat (which also represented himself) and in the value of His own blood which was sinless and allowed His resurrection.